by SnapSwap International S.A. (“we”, “our”, “us”)

 - Search your record at fraud prevention agencies.

 - Prevent illegal activities like money laundering, tax evasion and fraud.

-To exercise what’s known as our legitimate interests.
-This is when we use data for a reason which is in your and/or our interest, and which doesn’t involve overriding your privacy rights.
+To exercise what is known as our legitimate interests.
+This is when we use data for a reason which is in your and/or our interest, and which does not involve overriding your privacy rights.
 We use it to:

 With your permission we use it to:

-- Check your credit history if you apply for a certain product (this is a ‘hard search’).
+- Check your credit history if you apply for a certain product.